 Nustone and our delivery partners are still able to operate as normal.

 We are taking all the necessary precautions to ensure that our staff and customers can stay safe during this time.
 Our estimated delivery times remain unaffected.

 Drivers will be practising safe drops to minimise contact on delivery and you may instruct the driver to sign for the goods on your behalf to further minimise any contact.

 If you have any questions, a member of the team would be happy to help.

 Do you split packs?

-We offer to split packs so you only need to order what you need!
+We offer to split packs so you can avoid ordering more than you need.

 How can I see the slabs before ordering?